-Provide 2008-2009 academic year costs of attendance for the following categories that are applicable to your institution.
+Provide 2010-2011 academic year costs of attendance for the following categories that are applicable to your institution.

-Check here if your institution's 2008-2009 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2008-2009 academic year costs of attendance will be available:
+Check here if your institution's 2010-2011 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2010-2011 academic year costs of attendance will be available:

-G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2008-2009 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2010-2011 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).

 G1 First-Year Undergraduates

 G1 PRIVATE INSTITUTIONS

 Tuition:

 G1 PUBLIC INSTITUTIONS

 Tuition:

-In-district \$4,172 \$4,172
+In-district

 G1 PUBLIC INSTITUTIONS

-In-state (out-of-district): \$4,172 \$4,172
+In-state (out-of-district):

 G1 PUBLIC INSTITUTIONS

-Out-of-state: \$11,502 \$11,502
+Out-of-state:

 G1 NONRESIDENT ALIENS

-Tuition: \$11,502 \$11,502
+Tuition:

-G1 REQUIRED FEES: \$3,378 \$3,378
+G1 REQUIRED FEES:

 G1 ROOM AND BOARD:

-(on-campus) \$8,900 \$8,900
+(on-campus)

 G1 ROOM ONLY:

-(on-campus) \$5,780 \$5,780
+(on-campus)

 G1 BOARD ONLY:

-(on-campus meal plan) \$3,120 \$3,120
+(on-campus meal plan)

-G1 Comprehensive tuition and room and
+G1 Comprehensive tuition and room ar

-college cannot provide separate tuiti on and room and
+college cannot provide separate tui tion and room and

 board fees):

-~ less and the fact of the fact Dut of Ototo students

-G1 Other:Residential Students pay an a lecommunication fee.
-Jut-of-State students

-pay an additional annual \$50 capital iee.
+G1 Other:

-G2 Minimum Maximum
+G2 Minimum

-GZ Ινιαλιπιμπ

-G2 Number of credits per term a student can take for the stated full-time tuition 12 16 G3 G3 Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)?
-Yes No X
+Number of credits per term a student can take for the stated full-time tuition Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)?
+Yes No